-Envy was the prelude in Cain’s heart that lead to an unimaginable act of homicide (fratricide), (see: Genesis 4).
-And to intensify the narrative of envy, according to Scripture, Cain “belonged to the evil one and murdered his brother” (I John 3:12).
+Envy then appeared in the first human family as the insidious motive to the first act of homicide.
+The first son of the first family (Cain) was envious of his younger brother, Abel.
+Cain’s envy was the prelude emotion that lead to an unimaginable act of homicide (fratricide), (see: Genesis 4).
+And to establish a connection in the history of envy, Cain, according to Scripture, “belonged to the evil one and murdered his brother” (I John 3:12).

-Envy was also the motive behind the most vicious crime of history, the crucifixion of the Son of God.
+Envy was also the motive behind the most vicious crime of human history, the crucifixion of the Son of God.
 “The leading priests had arrested Jesus out of envy” (Mark 15:10).
 Once again, the Evil one is behind this crime, for “the devil had already prompted Judas, the son of Simon Iscariot, to betray Jesus” (John 13:2).

 Envy vandalizes joy and joyful community.